ORIENTATION IS JUST AROUND THE CORNER!

 We will be walking between University buildings throughout the day, so it's important to dress appropriately.

-It's best to be prepared for the occasional rain shower, as we will be walking on campus.
+It's best to be prepared for the occasional rain shower, as we will be walking across campus.